Optimising Your Environment for Successful Video Calls

 What Attire is Appropriate for Video Calls?

-Choosing the right outfit for video calls is crucial, even when working from the comfort of your home.
+Choosing the right outfit for video calls is crucial, even when working from home.
 Your attire can significantly influence how others perceive your professionalism and dedication to the meeting.
-Aim for clothing that is both comfortable and projects a polished image.
+Aim for clothing that is both comfortable and polished.
 Solid colours are typically the best choice, as they create a clean appearance on camera and help avoid the distraction that busy patterns can cause.

 Consider the following recommended clothing options to enhance your professional appearance: